by Meteorologist Claire Flynn

 We have already discussed lines on the radar caused by sunrise and sunset.
 Sometimes, we can see similar lines, but they occur at different times, and can come from any direction.
 Below is an example of interference lines showing up in the New Plymouth radar:

-These lines are similar to those caused by the sun, in the sense that our radar is picking up a signal at a frequency within the range of our radar.
+These lines are similar to those caused by the sun, in the sense that our radar is picking up a signal at a frequency within it's range.
 However, these are generally caused by someone else broadcasting a signal within this range.
 This kind of interference is similar to the crackling ‘noise’ you hear on your radio sometimes.
-We do not always know where these signals are coming from, but there are people whose job it is to investigate radar interference like this.
+These other interference lines that are caused by radio transmissions at similar frequency as the radar 5.6GHz (such as incorrectly configured WiFi’s 2.4 GHz - 5 GHz.).
+Again, as these are transmitting continuously, the radar interprets the received echoes as echoes from all ranges on that radial.

 As described above, there are many things that can be picked up by our radar network, other than just rain, hail and snow like you might expect.
 It takes some skill to be able to pick out which radar echoes are actually showing rain, and which ones are anomalous.
 Keep an eye out for these patterns in future, and you may be able to explain to your friends why there is a rain signal on the radar, yet the sky outside is clear!